-Clinical drug development, including clinical studies, and the related governance process are the responsibility of the Head of Global Development unit.
-The Head of Global Development reports to the Member of the Executive Board and CEO Healthcare.
+Clinical drug development, including clinical studies and the related governance process, are the responsibility of our Global Development unit.
+The Head of Global Research & Development reports to the CEO Healthcare, who is a member of the Executive Board.

 We review the progress of new drug development at defined milestones, and make decisions about the continuation, modification or discontinuation of development, depending on the results of clinical studies.

 We have established two internal committees to oversee our clinical studies.
-The Development Studies Committee (DSC) is responsible for the studies performed by the company on medicines that are under clinical development, while the Global Medical Decision Board (GMDB) is responsible for our own studies with approved medicines, as well as for all studies performed by independent investigators and supported by us (so-called investigator-sponsored studies).
+The Integrated Protocol Review Committee is responsible for the studies performed by the company on medicines that are under clinical development, while the Global Medical Decision Board is responsible for our own studies with approved medicines, as well as for all studies performed by independent investigators and supported by us (so-called investigator-sponsored studies).
 Both bodies consist of medical-scientific experts and executives with long-standing experience in clinical research.
 Our development and study teams present clinical study concepts to the appropriate committee.
-Each committee meets regularly to conduct a comprehensive review of the proposed concepts and ascertains that our studies are scientifically sound, have a legitimate scientific purpose and are performed according to the latest standards and best practices.
+Each committee meets regularly to conduct a comprehensive review of the proposed concepts and ascertains that our studies are scientifically sound, have a legitimate scientific purpose, and are performed in accordance with the latest standards and best practices.

-Before administering a new drug to human subjects, there must be sufficient evidence that it offers a potential therapeutic benefit, is sufficiently safe for use in humans and has a positive benefit-risk ratio.
+Before administering a new drug to humans, there must be sufficient evidence that it offers a potential therapeutic benefit, is sufficiently safe for use in humans and has a positive benefit-risk ratio.
 We only take the critical step of a first-in-human clinical trial after diligently conducting extensive preclinical testing.
-The decision lies with a separate committee, the Human Exposure Group chaired by our Global Chief Medical Officer.
+The decision lies with a separate committee, the Human Exposure Group, chaired by our Global Chief Medical Officer.

-We continuously analyze potential risks for study participants before and during the course of our clinical studies.
-Our Medical Safety and Ethics Board (MSEB) oversees the safety of subjects participating in our clinical studies and, as necessary, reviews the benefit-risk profiles of investigational drugs.
+We continuously analyze potential risks for study participants before and during our clinical studies.
+Our Medical Safety and Ethics Board (MSEB) oversees the safety of the participants in our clinical studies and, as necessary, reviews the benefit-risk profiles of investigational drugs.
 You can find further information on the MSEB under Patient safety.

-Issues may be submitted to the relevant committees by product teams or other committees (as defined in relevant SOPs or committee charters).
-If individual employees wish to seek advice or report concerns on ethical questions, they can contact the chairperson or a permanent member of a committee directly.
+Issues may be submitted to the relevant committees by product teams or other committees (as defined in relevant standard operating procedures or committee charters).
+If individual employees wish to seek advice or report concerns on ethical questions, they can contact the members of a committee directly.